Melancholia (2011 film): Part One: Justine

 Justine weds Michael in a castle owned by her brother-in-law John and her sister Claire.
 Justine and Michael are late for the reception due to their stretch limousine's difficulty traversing the narrow and winding rural road.
 Upon their arrival, Justine sees a star in the sky shining brightly.
 John, an astronomy enthusiast, explains it is the star Antares.
 When Michael and Justine arrive, they are asked by the wedding planner to guess how many beans are in a bottle for a game.
 Michael answers but Justine does not.
 The festivities are less than harmonious; Justine's divorced parents Gaby and Dexter verbally abuse each other in front of the guests.
 Justine, to John and Claire's annoyance, keeps wandering away.
 Justine's employer Jack, who announces her promotion to art director of his advertising firm, expects her to write a slogan for a new campaign during the celebration.
 Justine finds herself pushed into a role that others have chosen for her and falls back into depression, from which she has been suffering for a long time.
-Toward the end of the party, which goes on until the early hours of the morning, she quits her job in an argument and calls off her marriage to Michael after having sex with another man.
+Toward the end of the party, which goes on until the early hours of the morning, she quits her job in an argument and calls off her marriage to Michael.
 After everyone leaves, Claire is told by the wedding planner that the number of beans in the bottle was 678 and that nobody guessed correctly.
 Early the following morning, while horse riding with Claire, Justine notices that Antares is no longer visible in the sky.